 - LSG is surgery and has increased risk factors and a longer recovery time.

 - ESG is a non-surgical procedure offering a shorter recovery time.

 The risks associated with the use of general anesthesia apply to both LSG and ESG.

-- Risks of LSG include: bleeding, leaking along the staple line, abscess.
+- Risks of LSG include bleeding, leaking along the staple line, and abscess.

 - Risks of ESG include temporary vomiting and nausea (1-3 days), however, to date, ESG has shown a favorable safety profile.

 4. Dietary Considerations

 After both procedures, a special diet is required immediately to allow the stomach and digestive system to adjust to the alterations that have been made.
 The return to solid foods takes between 3-4 weeks after ESG and typically about 3 months for LSG.

 5. Weight Loss Surgery ESG vs. LSG Potential

 Losing a significant amount of weight is possible through both LSG (Laparoscopic Sleeve Gastrectomy) and ESG (Endoscopic Sleeve Gastroplasty) procedures.
 However, the extent of weight loss greatly depends on a patient’s commitment to adopting a healthy lifestyle long-term.